Terrastories/offline-field-kit/README.md

 ### Link static Protomaps (pmtiles) folder for maps

-If you wish to make use of our free OFFLINE_MAP_STYLE protomaps, you must set up the map package or follow the instructions in [maps](map/README.md).
+If you wish to make use of our free OFFLINE_MAP_STYLE protomaps, you must set up the map package (run install.sh) or follow the instructions in [maps](map/README.md).

 Once set up, you must map the volume to: `/api/public/map` via a Docker volume.
 We recommend configuring this to a readonly volume (:ro).